 - Defines SWFs as up to 50 feet in height, including antennas, or mounted on structures no more than 10% taller than other adjacent structures; or that do not extend existing structures on which they are located to a height of more than 50 feet or by more than 10 percent, whichever is greater; each antenna is no more than 3 cubic feet in volume, and the total associated wireless equipment on one structure is no more than 28 cubic feet in volume. - Caps all fees that local governments can charge to the actual and reasonable cost of providing service.
 This limitation applies to fees for SWFs located on private property as well. - Imposes shot clocks of 60 days for SWFs added to existing structures (regardless of whether the structure already supports a wireless service) and 90 days for SWFs proposing a new structure.
 The shortened shot clocks also apply to applications for SWFs on private property.
 A clock begins at the time an application is deemed complete for processing and ends when the permits are issued.
 That means the entire entitlement process (including public noticing, public hearings, possible appeal hearings, and engineering review) must be completed before the clock ends (unless the applicant is willing to issue a tolling agreement extending the clock). - Preempts all aesthetic requirements for SWFs in the ROW unless they are (1) reasonable; (2) no more burdensome than those applied to other types of infrastructure deployments; (3) objective; and (4) published in advance.
-(Effective April 14, 2019.)

-This report introduces an ordinance (Attachment 1) to provide the regulatory framework and standards for permitting the installation of SWFs within the City's ROW.
-Due to the impending April 14, 2019 deadline, an urgency ordinance is also being proposed.
-The proposed ordinance and corresponding design standards have been revised in response to the FCC Order.
+This report introduces an urgency ordinance (Attachment 1) to provide the regulatory framework and standards for permitting the installation of SWFs within the City's ROW until the City Council can schedule and conduct a public hearing to consider an Ordinance amending Chapter 11.20 of the Rialto Municipal Code, and it becomes effective in accordance with law.

+The City Attorney revised the proposed ordinance (Attachment 2) and corresponding design standards (Attachment 3) in response to the FCC Order.
 The proposed ordinance also addresses "eligible facilities requests"-a category of "by-right" installations that were established by the FCC several years ago, but never acknowledged in the City's current version of its Municipal Code.
 To the extent carriers and providers request new construction of or modifications to macro-cells and towers on non-ROW property, however, the provisions of Chapter 18.111 of the Rialto Municipal Code will still apply, to the extent they do not conflict with the proposed ordinance.